Fetching latest release...

 Here is how it works in Quest 5:

-• Wave 1: 900% damage multiplier.
+• First Knockdown: 900% damage multiplier.
 Damage cap is 13,500,000

-• Wave 2: 1000% damage multiplier.
+• Second Knockdown: 1000% damage multiplier.
 Damage cap is 15,000,000

-• Wave 3: 1100% damage multiplier.
+• Third Knockdown: 1100% damage multiplier.
 Damage cap is 16,500,000

-Your goal during knockdown is to have your dps do as much damage as possible.
+Your goal during knockdown is to have your DPS do as much damage as possible.
 This is why we limit supports to off-type weapons so they only waste animation time with 1-hit auto attacks.
-Since most of your damage will come from skills, you might have your dps using off-type weapons as well unless their animations are fast enough that you can still fit all your desired skills in knockdown.
+Since most of your damage will come from skills, you might have your DPS using off-type weapons as well unless their animations are fast enough that you can still fit all your desired skills in knockdown.

-There may be cases where you want your dps to use a proficient weapon, but if they do even one too many auto attacks, you won’t fit your skills in knockdown.
+There may be cases where you want your DPS to use a proficient weapon, but if they do even one too many auto attacks, you won’t fit your skills in knockdown.
 You may choose to reset for a perfect amount of auto attacks here.

 A good example is Celebratory Levania who has a passive which guarantees at minimum 3-hit auto attacks with a proficient weapon, but there is still a chance he can do 4 or 5 hits.
 If doing 4 or 5 hits prevents fitting your skills in, you might reset until he only does 3 hits every time.
 This would be better damage in the end than giving him an off-type weapon with only 1-hit auto attacks.